antifuchs/sonarr-plex-cleaner/README.md

 ## Prerequisites

-You need to have Sonarr and Plex running.
+You need to have Sonarr and a media server (Plex or Jellyfin) running.
 From them, you'll need:

 * Your Sonarr API's base URL.
 This is usually the URL that you use to reach Sonarr, plus `/api`.
+* Your Sonarr API key.
+You can find it in `Settings -> General`.

+If you're running Plex,
 * Your Plex server's URL.
 Use the one that you use to reach the Plex Web server.
-* Your Sonarr API key.
-You can find it in `Settings -> General`.
 * Your Plex API key.
 Find it via this article: https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/

+If you're running emby or jellyfin (I have only tested with the latter),
+* Your jellyfin server's URL.
+Use the base URL that you use to reach the jellyfin server on.
+* A jellyfin API token.
+An admin can make one for you
+* The username whose watched states you want to consider.

 ## Planning to use this tool